dotswg/dots-architecture/draft-mortensen-dots-architecture.md

    example.com        example.net/.org
    DOTS Client        DOTS Servers
 ~~~~~
+{: #fig-multi-homed-client title="Multi-Homed DOTS Client"}

 DOTS Relays may be either server-side or client-side.
 A DOTS server side
 relay is associated with the same entity.
 A relay will terminate multiple
 discrete client connections as if it were a server and may aggregate these
-into a single or multiple DOTS feeds depending upon locally applied policy.
+into a single ({{fig-client-side-relay-agg}}) or multiple DOTS signaling
+sessions ({{fig-client-side-relay-no-agg}} depending upon locally applied
-A relay will function as a server to its downstream clients and as a client
+policy.
+A relay will function as a server to its downstream clients and as a
-to its upstream peers.
-The relationship between the relay and its upstream
+client to its upstream peers.
+The relationship between the relay and its
-peers is opaque to the relayed clients.An example scenario is for an
+upstream peers is opaque to the relayed clients.An example scenario is for an
 enterprise to have deployed multiple DOTS capable devices which are able to
 signal intra-domain using TCP on un-congested links to a relay which may then
 transform these to a UDP transport inter-domain where connection oriented